 The Department of State will only provide status information directly to the applicant or to the parent of a minor applicant.
 There are two methods to check your passport status, by internet or by phone.
 It takes about a week after the day you applied for your information to appear in the government system.

 To check your passport status online you must have the applicant’s last name, date of birth, and last four digits of the social security number.
 Click here to check passport status online

 - To check your passport status by phone call: 1-877-487-2778

 *A certified U.S. birth certificate is acceptable as primary evidence of U.S. citizenship if it includes all of the following: a file date within one year of birth; full name, including given name; the date and place of birth; the registrar's signature; the raised, embossed, impressed, or multicolored authorized seal of the registrar's office; and the full name(s) of the parent(s) of the bearer.
 Photocopies and notarized copies are unacceptable.
-If the birth certificate has birth extract printed at the top, it will not be accepted.
 The birth certificate must be issued from one of the fifty states, the District of Columbia, Puerto Rico (issued after June 2010), U.S. Virgin Islands, Guam, Northern Mariana Islands (since November 4, 1986), American Samoa, or Swains Island.